True Warden of the East

 - Lady Lysa Arryn eventually admits to know both of Jon Arryn's desire to send Robert Arryn to Dragonstone and of Robert Baratheon's plans to send him to Casterly Rock; she seems to believe that the latter is motivated by a request from Cersei.

-As the history stands at the end of A Dance with Dragons, it would seem that Jon Arryn did plan to send Robert Arryn to Dragonstone to protect him from his enemies, but Cersei Lannister found out and convinced King Robert Baratheon to interfere and send young Robert to Casterly Rock instead.
-The main evidence is her conversation with Jaime in the First Keep.
-It would seem that Jaime Lannister is unaware of the original Dragonstone plans.
+As the history stands at the end of A Dance with Dragons, it would seem that Jon Arryn did plan to send Robert Arryn to Dragonstone to protect him from his enemies, but Queen Cersei found out and convinced King Robert I to interfere and send young Robert to Casterly Rock instead.
+The main evidence is her conversation with Ser Jaime Lannister in the Red Keep.
+It would seem that Jaime is unaware of the original Dragonstone plans.

 Quotes about Robert